Shapiro steps in charge-density-wave states driven by ultrasound

-The single impurity model can cover some essential parts of CDW transport properties.
+The single impurity model can account for several important aspects of CDW transport properties.
 This is the limit of strong pinning.
-When the pinning is weak so that the single impurity cannot pin the phase of the CDW, the pinning potential is determined by a balance between the increase in kinetic energy due to change of charge density, i.e., the second term of Eq. (\ref{fukuyama}), and an energy gain from phase-dependent impurity pinning energy~\cite{fukuyama78,lee79}.
+When pinning is weak enough that a single impurity cannot pin the phase of the CDW, the pinning potential is determined by balancing the increase in kinetic energy owing to charge density change i.e., the second term of Eq. (\ref{fukuyama}), and an energy gain from phase-dependent impurity pinning energy~\cite{fukuyama78,lee79}.
 These are characterized by the pinning frequency in the optical conductivity~\cite{fukuyama78,lee79}.
-The important feature of the impurity pinning is the spatial distortions of the phase in the ground state due to the random distribution of impurities.
-However, if the quantity of interest is not sensitive to such spatial variation, the pinning will be described by an averaged potential proportional to $\cos\theta(x,t)$, where $\theta(x,t)$ is an averaged phase within a domain deteremined by impurity distribution~\cite{fukuyama85}.
+The spatial distortions of the phase in the ground state caused by the random distribution of impurities are an important characteristic of impurity pinning.
+If the quantity of interest is not sensitive to such spatial fluctuation, the pinning will be characterized by an averaged potential proportional to $\cos\theta(x,t)$, where $\theta(x,t)$ is an averaged phase within an impurity distribution-determined domain~\cite{fukuyama85}.
 Hence, the above discussion will be valid even in a weak pinning region.

-The dynamics of phase motion can be treated clasically, since electrons move together with lattice distortion and then the effective mass of CDW is high.
-Similar to the SS in a Josesphson junction of superconductors, the transport properties of CDW can be studied by,
+Since electrons move together with lattice distortion, the effective mass of CDW is large and the dynamics of phase motion can be treated classically.
+Similar to the SS in a Josephson junction of superconductors, the transport properties of CDW can be calculated by,

 with $U'(\theta)=dU/d\theta$.
 Equation (\ref{accel}) is interpreted as the acceleration $\alpha d\theta/d t$.
 In an overdamped region, $\alpha\sim0$, the first term in Eq. (\ref{accel}) is neglected.
-When a CDW is driven by an ultrasound, the transport properties are determined by,
+When ultrasound is used to drive a CDW, the transport properties are determined by,

-where $f_{dc}$ corresponds to a bias dc voltage.
+where $f_{dc}$ corresponds to a dc voltage.
 Below, we will use the following parametrization,

 The current $I$ $\equiv$ $\pi j$ is calculated by averaging of $\partial \theta(t)/\partial t$ in time as,